Table of Contents

 I expected it to be gold on the inside too but actually, it’s made from clean white marble.
 Despite the fact that I was drenched in sweat from the hot April day outside, I found myself almost cold inside the serene, silent dome.
 The guide told us afterwards that there’s actually a very effective aircon unit hidden out of view.

-The word ‘sci-fi’ comes to mind when I think of the Matrimandir.
+The phrase ‘sci-fi’ comes to mind when I think of the Matrimandir.
 Beams of light stretch from giant crystals all the way to the ceiling.
 Everything is totally symmetrical.
 You could hear a pin drop.
 The interior is enormous yet there’s no echo.
 I honestly felt like I was inside a spaceship or on another planet.
 It was bizarre but memorable.

 My honest thoughts on Auroville